asuntsev/uva-frank-batten-code-challenge/README.md

        - Set of Web Services to make data stored in database available for client application

-3. Redesign UI of client web page making it fully responsive.
+4. Redesign UI of client web page making it fully responsive.
 This should keep it usable and good looking in various devices having different size of viewing area.
+   For smaller devices (tablets, smartphones) the Page's user interface should be redesigned completely;

-4. Test the web page in different browsers using a tools available online (SauceLabs, Selenium etc);
+5. Test the web page in different browsers using a tools available online (SauceLabs, Selenium etc).
+   Especially it makes a sense when it comes to use JS frameworks actively (ES6 features are not supported by any browser);

-5. Think about switching from local infrastructure to Cloud computing.
+6. Think about switching from local infrastructure to Cloud computing.
 This step should be coordinated with other UVA's departments, schools, and plans.

+Thank you for reading this text!  :)

 Andrey Suntsev